 China already beats out the United States on exports and automobile market size, and now the country has done the same when it comes to business travel spending.
-Chinese corporate travelers spent more than $291 billion in 2015, roughly $1 billion more than U.S. corporate travelers during that same period.
+Chinese corporate travellers spent more than $291 billion in 2015, roughly $1 billion more than U.S. corporate travellers during that same period.
 The Global Business Travel Association reports the gap is predicted to widen even further in 2016.

-While more than one-third of corporate travelers typically feel positive about traveling for business, that doesn’t mean they all enjoy a stress-free experience.
-In fact, a massive 93 percent of business travelers heading to international destinations feel stressed-out at some point along their journey.
+While more than one-third of corporate travellers typically feel positive about travelling for business, that doesn’t mean they all enjoy a stress-free experience.
+In fact, a massive 93 percent of business travellers heading to international destinations feel stressed-out at some point along their journey.

 Whether you call it by its scientific name of “flight dysrhythmia” or refer to it as plain ol’ jet lag, the condition can really wreak havoc on your next business trip.
 Try these tips to help your body adjust as quickly as possible.